-Primary Biliary Cirrhosis (PBC) is a chronic autoimmune liver disease in which your body's immune system gradually attacks the small bile ducts inside the liver.
-As these ducts become damaged, bile builds up, causing inflammation and scarring (cirrhosis).
-Early detection and management can help slow disease progression and preserve liver function.
+Primary Biliary Cirrhosis (PBC) is a chronic autoimmune liver disease in which the body’s immune system gradually damages the small bile ducts inside the liver.
+When these ducts are injured, bile begins to build up, causing inflammation and scarring (cirrhosis).
+Early detection and treatment can help slow disease progression and maintain healthy liver function.

-The exact cause of PBC is unknown, but several factors increase the risk:
+The exact cause of PBC is still unclear, but several factors are believed to contribute:

 At GastroDoxs, our Houston team specializes in Primary Biliary Cirrhosis (PBC) care, offering board-certified expertise, on-site testing, and individualized treatment plans.
 From ursodeoxycholic acid to symptom relief and lifestyle guidance, we're dedicated to slowing disease progression and improving your quality of life.
 Don't wait-book your appointment today and partner with us for compassionate, patient-centered PBC care.